What is VFA®?

 “The VFA supported me for State Assembly in 2014 and 2016 because they appreciate my farming background and as a farm owner/manager they know I speak their language.
 The farmers that make up the VFA committee take their role seriously.
 They endorse candidates, like me, who believe and understand how important agriculture is to Wisconsin.
-They get behind candidates who understand farming concerns and will work in the Capital for those causes.”
+They get behind candidates who understand farming concerns and will work in the Capitol for those causes.”

 – State Representative Deb Kolste, Democrat from Janesville

 “The Volunteers for Agriculture is a very effective and respected group when it comes to electing ag-friendly candidates to the legislature and statewide office.
 Farm Bureau’s political action committee is made up of farmers who are willing to meet with and engage candidates and ask the tough questions to determine whether a candidate will earn the organization’s endorsement.
 In the last several election cycles the VFA’s track record of success has been around 95% so when I earned their endorsement in my first run for state office I knew it meant something special.
 Farm Bureau members need to understand how important VFA support is to protecting agriculture’s interests.
 I know I sure do.”

 – State Representative Tony Kurtz, Republican from Wonewoc

 In the 2012 and 2014 fall primary and general elections, 90% and 95% of VFA endorsed candidates were elected, respectively.